-The College may assign the student additional consequences, listed below, based on the offense and the number of offenses by the student previously reported to the College.
-After the College has reviewed the report and the evidence submitted and finds that misconduct has occurred, the following sanctions are applied by the College:
+Following a report of academic misconduct, a committee comprised of the Undergraduate Program Director, the Assistant Dean for Student Services, and one CPH faculty member will meet to review the evidence and determine if the student is responsible for the alleged misconduct.
+The committee will not change any grade sanctions applied by the instructor, regardless of the determination of guilt or innocence.
+The committee may assign the student additional consequences, listed below, based on the severity of the offense and the number of offenses by the student previously reported to the College.
+After the committee has reviewed the report and the evidence submitted and finds that misconduct has occurred, the following sanctions may be applied by the College:

 For first offense –

-The College of Public Health may impose the following or other penalties as the offense may warrant: cancellation of the student’s registration, disciplinary probation, suspension from the College, or recommendation of expulsion from the University by the President.
+In addition to any penalties listed above, the College of Public Health may impose the following or other penalties as the offense may warrant: cancellation of the student’s registration, suspension from the College, or recommendation of expulsion from the University by the President.
 If the student is suspended, the suspension is recorded on the student’s record during the time of the suspension.
 When the period of suspension ends, the report is removed from the record but is kept internally in case another offense occurs.
 If the student is expelled, the offense is recorded on the student’s permanent record/transcript as follows: Not permitted to Register: Academic Misconduct.
 If expelled, the student may not return to the University of Iowa.

 Note: Academic misconduct can involve many gray areas and borderline situations.
 In these cases, the College might combine or change the sanctions listed above so that they better fit the situation.
 The College also takes into account the instructor’s recommendations about reducing or strengthening a collegiate sanction since the instructor is often aware of circumstances or details not always apparent in the report.